jpata/hepaccelerate-cms/README.md

 # hepaccelerate

 Accelerated array analysis on flat ROOT data.
-Process 1 billion events to histograms in 4 minutes on a single GPU workstation.
+Process 1 billion events to histograms in 4 minutes on a single workstation.

-Weighted histograms, jet-lepton deltaR matching and pileup weighting directly on the GPU!
-Or, if you don't have a GPU, no big deal, the same code works on the CPU too, just somewhat slower!
-No batch jobs or servers required!
+Weighted histograms, jet-lepton deltaR matching and pileup weighting!
+Works on both the CPU and GPU!

 Required python libraries:
  - python 3
  - uproot
  - awkward-array
  - numba >0.43
- - fnal-column-analysis-tools

 Optional libraries for CUDA acceleration:
  - cupy